ddl-wasanthag/domino-ai-flows/README.md

 1. Loads two datasets in from different sources
 2. Merges the data together
 3. Does some data preprocessing
-4. Trains a model using the processed data
+4. Trains a Random Forest model using the processed data
+5. Outputs the processed data csv and model file as Flow Artifacts

 To run the flow, execute the following command in a workspace using the Domino Standard Environment: